 Straight-through processing aims for this payment utopia, and today we’re going to talk a bit about what straight-through processing really means and how your business can start applying its principles.

-STP is fundamentally digital.
+Straight-through processing (STP) is simply payment processing that is completely free of human intervention.
 The entire point is to eliminate all manual, and therefore physical, interactions that need to take place when conducting any sort of money transfer or payment.

 By removing human touch, the natural benefits of STP automation include faster processing speeds, fewer errors, lower costs, and better service for customers.